minghao2016/iNRG_cMAP/2_usage.md

 title: Usage
 ---

-Please describe here how to use the tool.
+Give a look to the [manual](https://github.com/francescojm/iNRG_cMap/blob/master/Manual.pdf) to start